 Should alert the buyer to the potential for a special assessment soon after purchase.

-What we mean by a seniors housing community?
-The industry defines seniors housing as communities that offer a place to live and varying levels of supportive services.
-Such housing is grouped into four categories: (1) independent living, (2) assisted living, (3) memory care and (4) continuing care retirement communities that combine multiple levels of care on a single campus and may include skilled nursing care in addition or in lieu of distinct assisted living and memory care units.
+What do we mean when we use the term “seniors housing community”?
+The industry defines seniors housing communities as properties offer a place to live and varying levels of supportive services.
+Discussions of seniors housing generally focus on professionally managed, market-rate properties with capacity for at least 25 seniors.
+Such housing is grouped into four categories: (1) independent living, (2) assisted living, (3) memory care and (4) continuing care retirement communities that combine multiple levels of care on a single campus, CCRCs may include units providing skilled nursing care in addition or in lieu of assisted living and memory care units.

-Not included in this list are “board and care homes”, which are private residences in which usually less than ten seniors may be cared for.
+Board and care homes are private residences in which usually less than ten seniors may be cared for.
 Such facilities may offer a more homelike setting for seniors with limited needs for care but many such facilities are targeted to seniors that qualify for Medicaid rather than for private pay clients that are the focus of this post.
 Also not included in the definition of seniors housing are age restricted/senior apartments or condominiums that do not provide meals or supportive services and skilled nursing facilities that are considered healthcare facilities rather than supportive seniors housing.
 While skilled nursing facilities historically provided long-term supportive care for seniors they are increasingly providers of either short-stay post-acute care following a hospital visit or long-term care for very frail seniors that need high levels of medical care or are indigent and covered by Medicaid.

 It is helpful for consumers to understand the categories of seniors housing available.
 However, in reality, there is considerable overlap between the categories of seniors housing noted above and it is important to assess how well a particular community will meet your needs or the needs of a family member regardless of how a community is categorized.
 Increasingly IL communities offer assistance with the activities of daily living (ADL) services through affiliated or third party homecare providers, further blurring the distinctions noted below.